gaelgoth/citron-appimage-builder/readme.md

 # Citron AppImage Builder

-This repository contains scripts to build [Citron](https://git.citron-emu.org/Citron/Citron) using either an Arch Linux Docker container or a Podman container for Steam Deck.
+This repository contains scripts to build [Citron](https://git.citron-emu.org/Citron/Citron) using an Arch Linux container.
 It automates the process of setting up a clean environment and generating a Citron AppImage with support for multiple build modes.

 ## Features

 - Uses Docker or Podman to provide a consistent build environment.
 - Supports multiple build modes:
-  - `release`: Release mode builds Citron with optimizations for better performance.
+  - `release`: Release mode builds Citron with optimizations based on the device that you are building for better performance.
-  - `steamdeck`: Steamdeck mode builds Citron with optimizations for better performance.
+  - `steamdeck`: Steamdeck mode builds Citron with Steam Deck’s CPU (AMD Van Gogh - Zen 2) optimizations for better performance.
   - `compatibility`: Compatibility mode builds Citron with optimizations for older architectures.
   - `debug`: Debug mode includes additional debugging symbols but is slower.
 - Included startup scripts for Windows, Steam Deck, Linux, and macOS (`start_build_<OS>...`) that automate the build process with an interactive prompt for all options.
 - Outputs a Citron AppImage in the current working directory.
-- Option to output Linux binaries separately.
+- Option to output Linux binaries.
-- Option to cache the Citron Git repository for subsequent builds.
+- Option to cache the Citron Git repository to speed up subsequent builds or as a fallback.

 ## Requirements

 ### Windows

+- Windows Subsystem for Linux (WSL) installed and enabled.
 - [Docker Desktop for Windows](https://docs.docker.com/desktop/setup/install/windows-install/) installed and running on your system.
-- Windows Subsystem for Linux (WSL) installed and enabled.

 ### Steam Deck